PeterH24x7/-Solar-Analytics-integration-for-Home-Assistant-Energy-monitoring/README.md

 load_air_conditioner, load_stove) can also be added to the HA Energy Manager as "Monitor Individual Devices".
 Go to HA settings and search for “Energy Configuration” to make the changes.

-Set-up and updates from previous releases involve the installation of a stand-alone file included as a package in the configuration.yaml file - see the <solar_analytics.yaml> file for instructions.
+Set-up and updates from previous releases involve the installation of a stand-alone file listed as a package in the configuration.yaml file - see the <solar_analytics.yaml> file for instructions.
 To upgrade from a previous version, please read the instructions in the code header text.